Skip to main content

 The Private and Group Experience

 At €€€ pricing, Nose & Belly sits one tier below the €€€€ bracket occupied by its Augsburg peers AUGUST, Alte Liebe, and Sartory.
-That price difference matters most for group bookings: a table of four or six at a Michelin-starred €€€ restaurant in Germany is a different financial commitment than the same group at a €€€€ address, and if you are organising a corporate dinner, anniversary celebration, or multi-generational family occasion, Nose & Belly offers star-level credentials at a slightly more accessible per-head cost than its direct local competition.
+That price difference matters most for group bookings: a table of four or six at a Michelin-starred €€€ restaurant in Germany is a different financial commitment than the same group at a €€€€ address, if you are organising a corporate dinner, anniversary celebration, or multi-generational family occasion, Nose & Belly offers star-level credentials at a slightly more accessible per-head cost than its direct local competition.

 For groups, the recommendation is direct: private dining at a restaurant of this calibre is almost always a better experience than the main room for any occasion requiring conversation, celebration, or client entertainment.
-The noise management, service attention, and pacing that come with a dedicated room are worth the additional coordination.
+The noise management, service attention, pacing that come with a dedicated room are worth the additional coordination.
 Given the limited venue data available, specific room configurations and minimum spend requirements should be confirmed directly with the restaurant at the time of booking.
 What the award record does confirm is that the kitchen and wine programme are capable of delivering at the level a private event demands.

-Diners who have experienced private or group formats at comparable German one-star addresses such as JAN in Munich or ES:SENZ in Grassau will recognise the format: focused menus, coordinated service, and wine programmes that can be tailored to the event.
+Diners who have experienced private or group formats at comparable German one-star addresses such as JAN in Munich or ES:SENZ in Grassau will recognise the format: focused menus, coordinated service, wine programmes that can be tailored to the event.
 The Star Wine List recognition at Nose & Belly suggests the sommelier side of a private event here will meet that standard.

 Recent Evolution